LogtalkDotOrg/logtalk3/examples/pengines/NOTES.md

 versions are provided.
 The first version, `dumper`, simply writes all the pengine answers to the current output.
-The second version, `engines`, uses a threaded engine to provide an interface to the pengine in order to access the answers on demand.
-This shows how an application can ask a pengine to compute answers and then go do something else until it needs to access the answers.
-This example started from a port of the pengines example found at:
+The second version, `engines`, uses a threaded engine to provide an interface to the pengine in order to access the answers on demand while abstracting that a pengine is being used for the computations.
+This shows how an application can ask the abstracted pengine to compute answers and then go do something else until it needs to access the answers.
+This example started from a port of the pengines example found
+at:

 https://www.swi-prolog.org/pldoc/man?section=pengine-examples